 Causes of Deadweight Loss

-- Taxation: The government charging above the selling price for a good or service.
+Taxation: The government charges above the selling price for a good or service.
 An example of taxation would be a cigarette tax.

 Imperfect Competition and Deadweight Loss

 Deadweight loss also arises from imperfect competition such as oligopolies and monopolies.
 In imperfect markets, companies restrict supply to increase prices above their average total cost.
 Higher prices restrict consumers from enjoying the goods and, therefore, create a deadweight loss.